devJSQ/binary-search-tree-project/README.md

 ### Problem
 Create a binary search tree that stores persons based on their ages.

-We will create the below binary search tree:
+We will build the below binary search tree:

 Figuer 1
 <img width="910" alt="BST" src="https://github.com/SAFCSP-Team/binary-search-tree-project/blob/main/data-structures-and-algorithms%20-%20BST%20project.jpg">

 ### Implementation

-We will implement three classes:
+We will use three classes:
 1. `Person` class
 2. `Node` class
 3. `BinarySearhTree` class